Factored-NeuS: Reconstructing Surfaces, Illumination, and Materials of Possibly Glossy Objects: Method

 At this stage, we focus on predicting the lighting visibility and indirect illumination of a surface point $\coord$ under different incoming light direction $\diri$ using the SDF in the first stage.
-Therefore, we need first to calculate the position of the surface point $\coord$.
-In stage one, we have calculated two sampling points $\ray(t_{\izero-1}), \ray(t_\izero)$ near the surface.
-As Geo-NeuS~\cite{geo-neus}, we weigh these two sampling points to obtain a surface point $\coord$ as follows.

-\textbf{Learning lighting visibility.} Visibility is an important factor in shadow computation.
+Visibility is an important factor in shadow computation.
 It calculates the visibility of the current surface point $\coord$ in the direction of the incoming light $\diri$.
-Path tracing of the SDF is commonly used to obtain a binary visibility (0 or 1) as used in IndiSG~\cite{Indirect}, but this kind of visibility is not friendly to network learning.
-Inspired by NeRFactor~\cite{Nerfactor}, we propose to use an integral representation with the continuous weight function $\weight(t)$ (from 0 to 1) for the SDF to express light visibility.
-Specifically, we establish a neural network $\netvis: (\coord, {\diri}) \mapsto \vis$, that maps the surface point $\coord$ and incoming light direction $\diri$ to visibility, and the ground truth value of light visibility is obtained by integrating the weights $\weight_i$ of the SDF of sampling points as in \equref{eq:vol_render} along the incoming light direction and can be expressed as follows.
+Path tracing of the SDF is commonly used to obtain a binary visibility (0 or 1) as used in IndiSG~\citep{Indirect}, but this kind of visibility is not friendly to network learning.
+Inspired by NeRFactor~\citep{Nerfactor}, we propose to use an integral representation with the continuous weight function $\weight(t)$ (with a range from 0 to 1 and sourced from stage 1) for the SDF to express light visibility.
+Specifically, we establish a neural network $\netvis: (\coord, {\diri}) \mapsto \vis$, that maps the surface point $\coord$ and incoming light direction $\diri$ to visibility, and the ground truth value of light visibility is obtained by integrating the weights $\weight_i$ of the SDF of sampling points along the incoming light direction and can be expressed as $\vis^{gt} = 1 - \sum_{i=1}^n\weight_i$.

-The weights of the light visibility network are optimized by minimizing the loss between the calculated ground truth values and the predicted values of a set of sampled incoming light directions $\Omega_i \subset \Ss^2$.
-This pre-integrated technique can reduce the computational burden caused by the integration for subsequent training.

-\textbf{Learning indirect illumination.} Indirect illumination refers to the light that is reflected or emitted from surfaces in a scene and then illuminates other surfaces, rather than directly coming from a light source, which contributes to the realism of rendered images.
-Following IndiSG~\cite{Indirect}, we parameterize indirect illumination $I(\coord,{\diri})$ via $K_i=24$ Spherical Gaussians (SGs) as follows.
+Indirect illumination refers to the light that is reflected or emitted from surfaces in a scene and then illuminates other surfaces, rather than directly coming from a light source, which contributes to the realism of rendered images.
+Following IndiSG~\citep{Indirect}, we parameterize indirect illumination $I(\coord,{\diri})$ via $K_i=24$ Spherical Gaussians (SGs).
+For more details, see Appx~\apref{ap:details_s2}.